Lorne Edgar Campbell: In and out of prison

 In 1979, Campbell was convicted of assaulting a bar owner, whom he had beaten bloody, causing him to spend Christmas 1979 in prison, which was his fourth Christmas in a row that he spent in either prison or jail.
 In 1980, Campbell moved to Toronto.
 He worked as security guard for a stripper agency, stating: "It's the lifestyle.
 Bikers are outside of normal civilization and so are strippers.
 That the actual bond between bikers and strippers".
 In 1982, a disgruntled Satan's Choice member, Patrick "Tulip" Roberts burned down the Toronto clubhouse as a revenge for perceived slights.
 On 21 October 1982, Campbell beat Roberts quite severely as a punishment.
 On 14 February 1983, Campbell married his long-time girlfriend, Charmaine.

 In late 1982, Campbell's friend and fellow Satan's Choice member, Richard "Smutley" Smith was arrested and agreed to turn Crown's evidence in exchange for the charges being dropped.
 As part of the deal, Smith introduced Campbell to an undercover policeman who was posing as a drug dealer.
 In April 1983, Campbell was arrested and charged with selling cocaine worth some $3,200 to an undercover policeman on 27 January 1983; with buying explosives with the intent to do harm (i.e. blow up a house in Kitchener); and with three counts of forcible confinement relating to his debt collection work.
 Campbell has admitted in interviews that he was guilty on all counts.
 Subsequently, he was charged with attempted murder for the Roberts beating, an allegation that he disputes.
-Campbell agreed to a plea bargain with the Crown where pledged guilty to the drug, explosive and forcible confinement charges in exchange for the attempted murder being dropped.
+Campbell agreed to a plea bargain with the Crown where he pled guilty to the drug, explosive and forcible confinement charges in exchange for the attempted murder being dropped.
 Starting in May 1983, Campbell was imprisoned at Millhaven Institution.
 At Millhaven, Campbell came to know the three Commisso brothers, namely Rocco Remo, Michele and Cosimo, who had been convicted on the basis of the testimony of a Satan's Choice hitman turned informer, Cecil Kirby.
 Campbell was friendly with Cosimo Commisso, whom he worked for as a personal trainer, but found that Rocco Remo Commissio was angry with him because of Kirby had once belonged to Satan's Choice.
 Campbell nearly had a fight with Rocco Remo after he told him "Don't be fucking staring at me!
 Don't tell me you guys don't have problems with your members too."